rootstrap/FlowForms/docs/pages/core/FlowField.md

 Well, when we refer to the Field's state, we are not talking about the data bounded to that field (the `userName`).
 We talk about the **status** of the field, which represent if the field's validations has been triggered or not, and their respective results.
 For example, a field can be in a **Correct** status if **all** its validations were triggered and were all successful.

 Basically, each of the field status represents one possible situation a field can have :
-* UNMODIFIED : No validations were triggered in the field.
+* `UNMODIFIED` : No validations were triggered in the field.
-* CORRECT : All validations in the field were triggered and were successful.
+* `CORRECT` : All validations in the field were triggered and were successful.
-* IN_PROGRESS : The field is processing some asynchronous validations.
+* `IN_PROGRESS` : The field is processing one or more asynchronous validations.
-* INCOMPLETE : There are some validations in the Field that were executed and were successful, but not all validations were executed yet.
+* `INCOMPLETE` : There are some validations in the Field that were executed and were successful, but not all validations were executed yet.
 This is the case when, for example, there are OnValueChange validations and onBlur validations, and only the onValueChange validations were triggered (because the user didn't removed the focus from the field yet)
-* INCORRECT : There is a failing validation without an specific error code, or there are more than one validation failing, which could happen when setting `failFast` as `false` on a Validation.
+* `INCORRECT` : There is a failing validation without an specific error code, or there are more than one validation failing, which could happen when setting `failFast` as `false` on a Validation.
-* Custom status codes : The field is in an incorrect status but only one Validation was not successful, so instead of just being "Incorrect" the new status code of the field is the result code of the failing Validation.
+* `Custom status codes` : The field is in an incorrect status but only one Validation was not successful, so instead of just being "Incorrect" the new status code of the field is the result code of the failing Validation.
 Each one of the built-in Validations has its own custom error status code, which we can see in the built-in validations section.
 <!-- TODO : link to Built-in validations section -->

-#### Reacting to the field status
+### Reacting to the field status

 Generally, we will react to the changes in our fields' status in the next way: